sagostin/gofaxserver/README.md

 ## Components

-gofaxserver consists of two commands that replace their native HylaFAX counterparts:
+gofaxserver is composed of two primary commands:
-* `gofaxsend` is used instead of HylaFAX' `faxsend`
+* `gofaxsend` for sending faxes.
-* `gofaxd` is used instead of HylaFAX' `faxgetty`.
-Only one instance of `gofaxd` is necessary regardless of the number of receiving channels.
+* `gofaxd` for receiving faxes (only one instance is required regardless of the number of receiving channels).

 ## Architecture